Agent Skills: Daily Plans

 • Task takes longer than expected: Complete it and report the actual outcome.
 Don't update effort estimates retroactively.

-• Deleting a completed task: Allow it but warn that the audit entry will remain (audit entries are never deleted).
+• Deleting a completed task: Allow it but confirm first, as the verification record will also be removed.